NestorsImagination/mongoose-dynamic-schemas/README.md

 Arguments:

-* model: The Mongoose model.
+* **model**: The Mongoose model.
-* path (string): The path of the field to remove (sucessive fields separated with points, even when a nested field is inside an array).
+* **path (string)**: The path of the field to remove (sucessive fields separated with points, even when a nested field is inside an array).
 The path must point to an existing field.
-* removeSubdocumentIfEmpty (boolean): Whether to remove the subdocument containing the field to remove if it gets empty (when applicable).
+* **removeSubdocumentIfEmpty (boolean)**: Whether to remove the subdocument containing the field to remove if it gets empty (when applicable).
 For example, if you have the next structure:

 ```javascript
 {